duuusha/HelloWorld/README.md

 * The following global IDE settings are also applied to the terminal:
     * [Keymap](https://www.jetbrains.com/help/idea/keymap.html) - the ```Ctrl+C``` and ```Ctrl+V``` shortcuts.
     * [Editor | General | Appearance](https://www.jetbrains.com/help/idea/appearance-2.html) - the **Caret blinking** option.
-      > Note that the **Use block caret** option is not in effect for the terminal because its caret is always block..
+      > Note that the **Use block caret** option is not in effect for the terminal because its caret is always block.
     * [Appearance and Behavior | Appearance](https://www.jetbrains.com/help/idea/appearance.html) - the **Antialiasing | IDE** option.
     * **Editor | Color Scheme | Console Font** - terminal font settings.
     * **Editor | Color Scheme | Console Colors** - terminal colors.